pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 _Figure 5: transition with method definition_

-_Figure 4_ means that client have ot invoke the HTTP `OPTION` method to know what possible actions to do with this transtion.
+_Figure 4_ means that client have to invoke the HTTP `OPTION` method to know what possible actions to do with this transtion.
 But, _Figure 5_ indicates that client must invoke the HTTP `GET` method to ensure expected behavior between current state the state specified by this transtion.

-## Web as Neuronal Network